temporalio/documentation/docs-src/concepts/what-is-versioning.md

 Patching allows for the update of Workflow Definitions without affecting currently running Workflows.

 Patching, is a set of steps or a technique used to manage changes or upgrades to your Workflow’s logic.
-Because Workflows can run for weeks, months, or years, you may want to change your Workflow code over time with changes that are not backwards compatible.
+Because Workflows can run for weeks, months, or years, you may want to change your Workflow code over time with changes that aren't backwards compatible.

 Take the example of needing to modify some business logic that oversees the shipment of an item.
 Terminating all Workflows midway through delivery would not be a desirable approach.
 Instead, you would use patching to update your Workflow code.